ninest/aquaui/docs/3-notification.md

 ### `.with_identity_image(image_path: str)` \*

 Set the image on the right side of the notification.
+This does **not** change the "app image", which defaults to the Python Rocket.
+This Rocket image can only change if you package your app with `py2app` and set a custom icon.

 ### `.with_delay(delay: int)` \*